 Explore the Launch PowerPoint for Pupils and the sample letters to parents for the In-Curriculum model and After School/Enrichment model for ideas on how to launch the Language Futures approach in your school.
-We have also developed resources specifically for primary.
-Explore the Launch PowerPoint for Primary Pupils, the Launch PowerPoint for Primary Teachers and the sample Launch Letter to Parents Primary Pupils.
-There is also a Questionnaire for Primary.

 The Staff Bulletin article gives an overview of the Language Futures approach and The Big Idea article explores the benefits of encouraging students to take control of their learning.
 A Student Acceptance Letter and a Student Unsuccessful Letter have also been developed for use after the student recruitment process.